jaromiru/OpportunisticData/README.md

 # Source code and dataset for creating cost-sensitive learning benchmarks in health

-## For a detailed explanation of the methods used here, please refer to: PAPERRRRRRRRRRRRRR
+### For a detailed explanation of the methods used here, please refer to: ["Nutrition and Health Data for Cost-Sensitive Learning"](https://github.com/mkachuee/OpportunisticData/raw/master/Paper.pdf)

 ## File list: